arfogg/dataset_availability/README.md

 - [ ] add in Simon acknowledgement statement
 - [ ] add in James acknowledgement statement
 - [ ] create requirements.txt
+- [ ] make code read in from online csv
+- [ ] write use best practices here

 CSV data specific
 - [ ] add in column for data webpage